Conscientious Objection (Medical Activities) Bill [HL]

 Description

-The bill protects medical practitioners with conscientious objections from being compelled to participate in:
+The Conscientious Objection (Medical Activities) Bill protects medical practitioners from being compelled to participate in:

-• Activities under the Abortion Act 1967 (including any preparatory or supportive roles).
+- Activities under the Abortion Act 1967 (including all aspects of abortion procedures).

-The definition of "medical practitioner" includes doctors, nurses, midwives, allied health professionals, and pharmacists.
-"Participating" encompasses supervision, delegation, planning, and supporting staff involved in these procedures.
-The bill prohibits employers from discriminating against or victimizing employees who exercise this right.
-The burden of proof for conscientious objection rests on the individual, but a sworn statement is considered sufficient evidence.
-The bill does not reduce existing conscientious objection protections under the Abortion Act 1967 and the Human Fertilisation and Embryology Act 1990.
+The bill defines "medical practitioner" broadly to include doctors, nurses, midwives, and pharmacists.
+"Participating" encompasses supervision, delegation, planning, or supporting staff involved in these activities.
+The bill prohibits employers from discriminating against employees who exercise this right, covering terms of employment, promotion, training, and other benefits.
+It places the burden of proof of conscientious objection on the individual, but a sworn statement is sufficient evidence.
+Existing conscientious objection provisions within the Abortion Act 1967 and the Human Fertilisation and Embryology Act 1990 are not diminished by this bill.

 Government Spending

 The bill is not expected to have a significant direct impact on government spending.
-Any indirect costs related to potential adjustments in healthcare provision are not specified in the bill text.
+The potential indirect costs are difficult to quantify, and may involve legal challenges and potential adjustments to service provision, but no figures are available.

 Groups Affected

-• Medical Practitioners: Those with conscientious objections gain legal protection against forced participation in specified medical activities.
+- Medical Practitioners: Those with conscientious objections to the specified medical activities gain strengthened legal protection against compelled participation and discrimination.

 Powered by nyModel